Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Energy and Penetration

-9mm Luger and .38 Special cartridges are both topped with the same diameter bullets.
+9mm Luger and .38 Special cartridges are both topped with bullets of virtually identical diameter (0.355" vs. 0.357").
 However, there’s a lot less power behind bullets coming from the .38 Special.

-Because the .38 Special’s case was originally designed to hold black powder, it isn’t safe to handle the higher pressures a full dose of modern propellant would produce.
+The .38 Special’s case was originally designed to hold black powder.
+It simply can't handle the higher pressure a full dose of modern smokeless propellant would produce.
 For that reason, these wheelgun cartridges have a SAAMI pressure specification of 17,000 psi.
-Meanwhile, the 9mm Luger has a SAAMI rating of 35,000 psi.
+In contrast, the 9mm Luger has a SAAMI rating of 35,000 psi.

 The .38 Special is a low-pressure, low-velocity cartridge, so it doesn’t carry the same kinetic energy or penetrate as deeply as 9mm loads.
-While wound channels will be shallower than those delivered by 9mm, the .38 Special rarely over penetrates, which is a good thing if you have to draw your snub nose in a populated area.
+While wound channels will be shallower than those delivered by 9mm, the .38 Special is less likely to pass clean through a threat, which is a good thing if you ever have to draw your snub nose in a populated area.

 Recoil